 Getting moving isn’t just good for your physical health, although even the smallest efforts will help to improve your strength, balance, flexibility and endurance.
 On top of this, any type of movement will help to release endorphins – those feel-good chemicals – to boost your mental health as well.

 Let’s not call it exercise (I was a P.E-phobe at school!), and you don’t have to be running miles every day to achieve your wellbeing goals.
 Instead, choose an activity that you like, then you’ll actually do it and enjoy it.
+And if you choose to engage in more strenuous activities, it’s a big plus to know how to replenish electrolytes as well as the water you lose when breaking a sweat.

 Personally, I enjoy dancing, walking, yoga and different types of pilates but, for you, it might be swimming, playing tennis or digging the garden.
 Whatever kinds of movement you choose, just be sure to make time to do it regularly and mix it up often so that you don’t get bored with doing one activity over and over again.